deckzie/to-do-list/README.md

 ### Accessing the Application

--   Open your browser and navigate to `http://localhost:8000` for the backend or the port shown for the frontend.
+-   Open your browser and navigate to the port shown for the frontend.